Skip to main content

 Where is the Interest Coming From?

-Post-Pandemic Travel Destinations Per State - Data
+Post-Pandemic Travel Destination Searches Per State

 While the interest in the Maldives unsurprisingly dominated in most states, it interesting to see that some states’ dream destinations feature colder pastures.
 Perhaps Louisiana’s subtropical climate is swaying residents to long for Iceland’s chill.
 Or maybe it has something to do with Ireland’s home-brewed Guinness – it does taste better across the pond after all!